 4. Educate Yourself About Medical Decisions

-“You can choose which vaccines your kid gets.
-Even if you decide to get all the vaccines recommended by the CDC, know what the vaccine is for and why they need it.”
+“If you decide to get all the vaccines recommended by the CDC, know what the vaccine is for and why they need it.”
 Carissa of Creative Green Living

 5. Things Don’t Always Go As Planned